-Why Does My Instant Pot Say Burn or 10 ways to avoid Instant Pot Burn Message.
-I also share how to finish cooking food with Burn message without removing it from the pot.
+Why Does My Instant Pot Say Burn, or 10 ways to avoid Instant Pot Burn Message.
+I’m also sharing how to finish cooking food with Burn message without removing it from the pot.

 What Does Instant Pot Burn Message Mean?